roytang/blog/content/notes/2019/01/1087994568233095168/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1087994568233095168/
+tags:
+- transformers
 ---

 RT if you spent *hours* of your childhood just staring at these drawings.